Acacia fimbriata: Distribution

 The shrub is commonly situated in coastal areas and the adjacent tablelands in New South Wales and Queensland.
 In New South Wales it is found from Nerriga in the south to Inverell in the west to north of the Queensland border as far as Yeppoon and the Carnarvon National Park.
 It is often located along rocky streams as a part of Eucalyptus woodland communities growing in rocky and sandy soils or along the fringes of rainforest in more northern areas.

 Cultivation

 The plant is available for cultivation in seed form.
 It can be gown as a hedge or screening plant but does require adequate water.
 It is quite hardy, can be planted in a tropical environment and is frost tolerant.

+Emblem

+In October 2023, the flower was added to the city of Brisbane's floral emblems.